emerywebster/emerywebster.github.io/_posts/2015-12-04-colorado-product-meetup.md

 - [Refresh Denver](http://www.meetup.com/refreshdenver/): (2.5k) Mostly designers &amp; developers.
 Talks from industry leaders in various disciplines.
 Largely discussing web trends and/or product design.
 - [New Tech](http://www.meetup.com/bdnewtech/): (11k+) Largely presentations/pitches for new companies and ideas.

+Know of any others worth mentioning?
+Add a comment below or give me a shout!